“Southern whipped cream cheese pound cake with a moist crumb and old-fashioned flavor”

 Visual learner?
 Watch me make this Southern cream cheese pound cake from start to finish!

 I usually prefer my grandma Barb’s cooking over any and everything, even my own.
 She has this way of working her magic in the kitchen that can only come with a lifetime of from-scratch cooking.

 There are a few recipes though where I prefer my own take.
 One would be this cream cheese pound cake.
 My grandma Barb’s cream cheese pound cake is still a favorite on this blog, and I make it when I’m craving a taste of home.
 Hers is made the old-fashioned way, by starting with a cold oven.
 You can check it out here.

 The recipe I prefer uses a few of my favorite ingredients and techniques to create one moist and delicious Southern Whipped Cream Cheese Pound Cake!
 It has that fluffiness of a whipped cream pound cake and the classic taste of cream cheese pound cake.

-But yeah, this pound cake had to get up out my house the next day!
-I sliced up the remaining cake, wrap it up in plastic wrap and shipped it down to my in-laws.
+But yeah, this pound cake had to get up out of my house the next day!
+I sliced up the remaining cake, wrap it up in a plastic wrap and shipped it down to my in-laws.
 Get thee behind me Satan, not today…but maybe this weekend when I make a honeybun cake!
 Ha!